dev-alt/ViewMD/README.md

-# Markdown Viewer
+# ViewMD

-A lightweight, feature-rich Markdown editor and viewer built with Avalonia UI and .NET 8.
+A lightweight, feature-rich Markdown reader and editor built with Avalonia UI and .NET 8.

 ## Features